jeremylong/DependencyCheck/src/site/markdown/dependency-check-gradle/configuration.md

 cveValidForHours     | Sets the number of hours to wait before checking for new updates from the NVD.                                     | 4 failOnError          | Fails the build if an error occurs during the dependency-check analysis.                                           | true failBuildOnCVSS      | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
-The default is 11; since the CVSS scores are 0-10, by default the build will never fail. | 11 format               | The report format to be generated (HTML, XML, CSV, JSON, VULN, ALL).                                               | HTML outputDirectory      | The location to write the report(s).
+The default is 11; since the CVSS scores are 0-10, by default the build will never fail. | 11 format               | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                              | HTML outputDirectory      | The location to write the report(s).
 This directory will be located in the build directory.                        | build/reports skipTestGroups       | When set to true (the default) all dependency groups that being with 'test' will be skipped.                       | true suppressionFile      | The file path to the XML suppression file \- used to suppress [false positives](../general/suppression.html)       | &nbsp;